slevey087/nashJS/docs/developing/backend.md

 var Backend = require("./lib/engine").Backend
 ```

-As usual, we recommend ES6 destructuring to get the components you want.
+As usual, we recommend ES6 destructuring to get the components you want, eg.

 ```js
 //eg.